BLOG 14: The universe as “relation” according to Indigenous North American cosmologies

 Many Indigenous cosmologies conceive time as a regenerative cycle.

-Stellar physics describes a universe where stars are born, die, and release elements that form new generations.
+Stellar physics shows a universe where stars are born, die, and release elements that will form new generations.
 The iron in our blood was forged in stellar explosions.
-The cycle is not only symbolic; it is physical.
+The matter that composes us is cosmic.

 The separation between “us” and “the universe” becomes provisional.